ironhack-labs/data-labs/module-2/data-analysis-with-pandas.md

 ### Outputs

-* Present your findings using the jupyter notebook.
+* Present your findings using the Jupyter notebook.
 * The presentation and demo will be executed on a class computer (instead of your own).
 * Be prepared to explain your entire notebook and thought process.